Data-Science-for-Linguists-2025/Chinese-English-Code-Switching-Analysis/final_report.md

 ## Introduction

-The phenomenon of **code-switching**, where bilingual speakers alternate between languages within a conversation, is a common occurrence in multilingual environments (Tulloch et al., 2023).
+The phenomenon of **code-switching**, where multilingual speakers alternate between languages within a conversation, is a common occurrence in multilingual environments (Tulloch et al., 2023).
 Code-switching serves as a means of bridging language gaps, providing  culturally relevant expressions, or adapting to social dynamics.
 This project investigates **Chinese-English code-switching** in posts on a Chinese-language Stack Exchange site, aiming to quantify the frequency of such occurrences and to examine the impact of contextual factors, particularly the topics, on the use of code-switching.
 This study contributes to the growing body of research on multilingual communication patterns in online communities.

 **Keywords:** Chinese-English, code-switching, Stack Exchange, multilingual communication, online communities

 ## Project History and Process

-The project originated from the need to better understand the linguistic dynamics of bilingual online communities.
+The project originated from the need to better understand the linguistic dynamics of multilingual online communities.
 The main objective was to examine Chinese-English code-switching and determine how context/topics affects the frequency and patterns of code-switching.

 ### Initial Setbacks and Adjustments
 The project encountered several initial challenges:
 - **Data Collection:** The Stack Exchange API’s rate-limiting restrictions delayed the retrieval of the large dataset required for analysis.
 Optimized request strategies, such as batching requests and using pagination, were implemented to minimize downtime and ensure comprehensive data gathering.
-In addition, initial experiments using web scraping on a different bilingual forum were attempted using `BeautifulSoup`, and other two datasets were gathered, although these datasets were not used.
+In addition, initial experiments using web scraping on a different multilingual forum were attempted using `BeautifulSoup`, and other two datasets were gathered, although these datasets were not used.
 - **Data Preprocessing:** The dataset required extensive cleaning, such as URLs,  HTML encoding to Chinese/English characters, and others.
 This process proved to be time-consuming and required multiple iterations of data cleaning to achieve a usable dataset.

 ## Data Collection and Preprocessing

 Data for this analysis was obtained using the Stack Exchange API, which allowed for the extraction of posts from a Chinese-language focused forum.
-The dataset consists of both **questions** and **tags** where bilingual users alternated between Chinese and English.
-Due to the nature of code-switching in bilingual discourse, the dataset was especially challenging to process due to the frequent mixing of languages in single posts.
+The dataset consists of both **questions** and **tags** where multilingual users alternated between Chinese and English.
+Due to the nature of code-switching in multilingual discourse, the dataset was especially challenging to process due to the frequent mixing of languages in single posts.

 ### Key Steps in Data Preprocessing:
 1. **Data Collection:** A total of **12,400 posts** were retrieved from Stack Exchange using its API.